dsoumis/InstaBOTGram/README.md

 An instagram bot which implements various of activities.

 These activities:

 1.See who's not following you back.

 2.Download all images of a user.

 3.Get NEW Followers.

 4.Spam a user with likes.

 It is created by using Selenium framework.
-For this app to work one should download geckodriver matching your system from here https://github.com/mozilla/geckodriver/releases and put the .exe in PATH.
+For this app to work one should download geckodriver matching your system from here https://github.com/mozilla/geckodriver/releases and put the .exe in directory where bot.py is located.
 (Tested with Python 3.7, Windows 10)